EricLafortune/Breakout/README.md

 Alternatively, you can run its commands manually.

-You'll then have the disk image `out/breakout.dsk`.
+You'll then have three alternatives binaries:
+* `out/breakout.prg`: a raw TI BASIC file.
+* `out/breakout.dsk`: a disk image with the BASIC file, for emulators like Mame.
+* `out/breakout.tfi`: the BASIC file in TIFILES format, for emulators like Classic 99.
+Emulators may require the name without an extension.

 ## Running